NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 ```
 How to run Docker or create a container
 ```
-docker run software-name:version - takes an image and creates a new container docker run -d software-name:version docker run -p6000:6379  software-name:version docker stop container-ID docker start container-ID - working with containers not with images
+docker run -p6000:6379  software-name:version
+docker stop container-ID
+docker start container-ID - working with containers not with images